IBM-Cloud/ansible-collection-ibm/docs/ibm_container_alb_create.rst

     (Required for new resource) The VLAN ID that you want to use for your ALBs.

+  ip (False, str, None)
+    The IP address that you want to assign to the ALB.

   zone (True, str, None)
     (Required for new resource) The zone where you want to deploy the ALB.

-  ip (False, str, None)
-    The IP address that you want to assign to the ALB.

-  nlb_version (False, str, None)
-    The version of the network load balancer that you want to use for the ALB.

-  alb_type (True, str, None)
-    (Required for new resource) The type of ALB that you want to create.

   id (False, str, None)